Using the Shared GPU Infrastructure

 docker images

-If no already installed image matches your requirements your can pull an image using:
+If none of the already installed images matches your requirements your can pull an image using:

 docker pull pytorch/pytorch